Email FacebookTwitterMenu burgerClose thin

 Tips for Estate Planning

 • Estate planning can be complicated, so it pays to be prepared.
 A financial advisor can be a solid resource to lean on.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Estate planning can be complex, and that’s especially true if you’re someone with significant wealth.
 To make sure you have everything you need, read up on the essential estate planning tools for wealthy investors.